XSEDE/CRI_JS_Cluster_Tutorial/README.md

 headnode]$ mkdir /export
 headnode]$ mount -a
 ```
+-->

+## Headnode base configuration

+Before we start installing cluster management software, there are a few things
+to set up.
+First, we want to have a shared filesystem across the cluster, and
+second, we need all of the nodes to share the same time.

+To share filesystems, we'll export our home directories, the openstack volume and
+the OpenHPC public directory via nfs.

 Edit /etc/exports to include (substitute the private IP of your headnode!)
 entries for /home and /export